How to buy a second home in 2025: A 7-step guide

 5. Find a location and a local agent

-Once you decide on how you’ll use your second home, you can hone in on the perfect location.
-Going with your favorite vacation spot is tempting, but there are other important factors to consider before you start house hunting.
+Once you decide how to use your second home, you can hone in on the perfect location.
+Going with your favorite vacation spot is tempting, but consider other important factors before you start house hunting.
 Ask yourself:

 • How often will you be there?
 If your second home will be a frequent weekend getaway, you’ll want something within driving distance of your primary residence.
 If you plan to use it for longer stays a few times a year, then something farther away could work well.